 What is term insurance

 In our country, term insurance is a type of insurance that gives you cover for a specific period of time.
 Usually, you purchase it at a relatively affordable amount and agree to a short validity.
 That’s why it’s called by its name, term being the length of time that you can enjoy the coverage.
-When it’s up, you may choose to renew it again.
+When it expires, you may choose to renew it again.

-Term insurance is always compared with whole life insurance.
-The former insures you for a period, usually for a year.
+It is useful to compare it with whole life insurance.
+The former insures you for a period, usually for a year, and it is usually cheaper between the two.
 Whole life insurance on the other hand gives you cover for an entire lifespan, somewhere between 88 years to 100 years.
+Because you are pre-paying

 If you look at these two products from this basis alone, you might say that it’s better to get insured for as long as possible and therefore whole life insurance beats term insurance.
 But comparing the two is not as easy as that because there are other factors that you should consider before buying either one.